 JORDAN BESWICK, CSA

 As an actor, Jordan Beswick trained with Michael Moriarty, Mira Rostova, Stephen Strimpell, Sandy Dennis, Earl Hyman, William Hickey, Shelley Winters, Sally Kirkland, Martin Landau, Frederick Combs, Susan Peretz, Amy Wright and Guy Stockwell.
 He has appeared in a number of plays in Los Angeles and New York, as well as a handful of independent films.
-He was a finalist for lifetime membership at the Actors Studio.
+He was a finalist at the legendary Actors Studio.

 Several of his short plays were produced in New York.
 His first full length play, “CLUB HELL,” was produced first as a rehearsed reading by Tamara Hinchco and Vanessa Redgrave as part of Ms. Redgrave’s London Riverside Studios theatre season.
 It was directed by Marcus D’Amico and starred Daniel Craig, Emily Lloyd, John Hannah, Ben Walden and Jonathan Morris.
 It also received a staged reading in New York at New Dramatists starring John Cameron Mitchell, Madeleine Potter, Jonathan Sagalle, Peter Frechette and Jennifer Wiltsie.
 It premiered at the Celebration Theatre in Los Angeles, produced and directed by Robert Schrock.
 It was recently performed as a rehearsed reading at the Manufacture des Abbesses in Paris, directed and acted by the author, and also starring Sophie Vonlanten, Jeremie Covillault, Romain Redler, Ivan Cori.